-Time is up to become compliant with ASC 606 and its subtopic ASC 340-40, which specifies how companies should account for and recognize the costs associated with its revenue contracts.
+Time is up to become compliant with ASC 606 and its subtopic ASC 340-40, which specifies how companies should account for and recognize the costs associated with their revenue contracts.
 Public companies have had to be compliant with ASC 606 since 2018 for calendar year-end companies, while private companies’ required adoption is 2019.
-For private companies this means that their first year of audit under the new standard will occur in the next few months of 2020.
+For private companies, this means that their first year of audit under the new standard will occur in the next few months of 2020.

 Many people incorrectly assume that capitalizing commissions under ASC 606 is just a SaaS (software-as-a-service) problem.
-While the SaaS industry has one of the biggest impacts, many other industries with other ongoing performance obligation may also be impacted (e.g. ongoing maintenance, PCS, or anything else that isn’t a one-time sale).
+While the SaaS industry has one of the biggest impacts, many other industries with other ongoing performance obligations may also be impacted (e.g. ongoing maintenance, PCS, or anything else that isn’t a one-time sale).

 Are you ready for ASC 606 and its impact on commissions?
 Here is our 10 step guide to understanding and getting compliant with ASC 606 for commissions.

 - STEP 1: Understand and Analyze Compensation Plans

 - STEP 2: Bucket Your Commissions into “Portfolios”